We use cookies on this site to enhance your experience.

 This competition encourages students to pursue their doctoral studies at institutions different from those where they completed a previous degree to broaden research horizons and seek new challenges.
 Candidates nominated by a university at which they have completed a previous degree will be asked to provide a compelling rationale as to why they have chosen to remain or return.

-Highly-qualified international candidates are strongly encouraged to apply.
+Highly qualified domestic and international candidates are strongly encouraged to apply.
 All interested candidates are encouraged to contact their proposed academic unit/program to discuss this opportunity (regardless of whether application for admission has already been made).

 *Leadership will be assessed against the following personal and social skills: goal achievement, self management, integrity, other characteristics, social skills.
 Referees should address the student's leadership potential and elaborate on the impact of the activities and accomplishments mentioned in the self-assessment section.